A step by step first exposure to

 497. S: Oh, it could be several things.
 Revenge, maybe.

 498. G: That is it.
-By bringing things like revenge, jealousy, etc. you
+By bringing things like revenge, jealousy,

 have brought in attachment.